Double Buggle (Kyle Mooney, Beck Bennett, Anna Bezahler, Isabella Escalante)

 When Austin says it doesn't work for him,

-So, yeah, most things work for me.
+Yeah, I'm a really positive guy, so yeah, most things work for me.
+Yeah, exactly.

 Well, this all sounds great.